monicahq/monica/docs/contribute/contribute.md

 1. `npm install`.
 1. Create a database called `monica` in your mySQL instance.
 1. `php artisan key:generate` to generate a random APP_KEY
-1. `php artisan setup:test` to run all migrations and create the database structure.
+1. `php artisan setup:test` setup the database.
+    1. By default this command will also populate the database with fake data.
+    1. Use the `-- skipSeed` option to skip the process of adding fake data in your dev environment.
 1. `php artisan storage:link` to access the avatars.
 1. `php artisan passport:install` to create the access tokens required for the API.

-Note that this will create two accounts:
+If you haven't skipped the seeding of fake data, we will create two accounts by default:

 * First account is `admin@admin.com` with the password `admin`.
 This account contains a lot of fake data that will let you play with the product.
 * Second account is `blank@blank.com` with the password `blank`.
 This account does not contain any data and shall be used to check all the blank states.

+Otherwise, you won't have any account setup.
+To add a default account, you should register a new account.

 ### Setup the testing environment